-We did an exhaustive review of flashcard learning applications, but as far as we know, there is no comparable software available that allows to use PowerPoint files as flashcard sets.
+We did an exhaustive review of flashcard learning applications, but as far as we know, there is no comparable software available that allows users to use PowerPoint files as flashcard sets.
 However, there are many other flashcard memorzation tools available that use custom flashcard files.
 So if you don’t like OpenCards give a try to Anki or Mnemosyne.

 Not yet.
 Files with this suffix use a newer/different file format that has been introduced with Office 2007.
 The workaround for now is to simply save your pptx files as ppt in PowerPoint (which you can do by clicking “Save as…” in the file menu and by selecting ppt as output format.